mehulhere/annoying-pomodoro/chat.md

 8.  **Settings View (Initial Setup)**:
     *   Added a "Settings" icon and button to the side navigation.
     *   Created a placeholder card for the "Settings" view.

+**Key Files Modified Extensively (Earlier):**

+*   `src/App.js` (state management, layout, timer logic, view rendering)
+*   `src/components/TaskItem.jsx` (task item UI, active/paused/completed states, button logic)
+*   `src/components/TaskList.jsx` (prop forwarding, list container styling)
+*   `src/components/ui/Button.jsx` (styling variants, hover effects, sizing)

+---

+## Phase 2: Settings Implementation, UI Polish & Scoring Overhaul (Recent Changes)

+**Deployment Setup:**

+*   **GitHub Pages Configuration**:
+    *   Installed `gh-pages` package.
+    *   Updated `package.json` with `homepage` URL (`https://mehulhere.github.io/timeboxing`) and `predeploy`/`deploy` scripts.

+**Complete Settings Panel Implementation (`App.js`):**

+*   **Motivational Quote Categories**: Added "Nagging", "Rude", "Annoying", and "Abusive" quote types, selectable in settings and persisted in localStorage.
+*   **Theme Toggle**: Implemented Light/Dark theme switching, saved to localStorage, and dynamically applied to the `body`.
+*   **Sound Notifications Toggle**: Added a setting to enable/disable sound notifications, persisted in localStorage.
+*   **Break Duration Slider**: Users can now set the default break duration (1-15 minutes) via a slider; value persisted.
+*   **Allow Extending Breaks Toggle**: Added a "Yes/No" setting to control if breaks can be extended, persisted.
+*   **Points System Info**: Displayed current point values (per task, extension penalty, new time bonus) in settings.
+*   **About Section**: Added an "About" section with app version.
+*   **UI Enhancements**: Increased font sizes and icon sizes within the settings panel for better readability and a less cramped appearance, including responsive adjustments for medium screens.
+*   **localStorage**: All settings are now saved to and loaded from localStorage.

+**UI/UX Refinements (`App.js`, `TaskList.jsx`, `TaskItem.jsx`):**

+1.  **TaskList Empty State**: Reduced padding and icon size in the empty state message of `TaskList.jsx`.
+2.  **Motivation Type Button Hover**: Changed hover effect for motivation type buttons in settings to `bg-cyanAccent/20` and `text-cyanAccent` for better visibility.
+3.  **Header & Navigation Font Sizes**: Increased font size of the main title, motivational quote, stat labels/values in the header, and text in side navigation buttons.
+4.  **Timer Control Buttons (Focus View)**:
+    *   Increased font size for "Start/Pause/Resume", "Done!/Skip Break", and "Extend" buttons.
+    *   Adjusted padding and margins to prevent undue height increases.
+    *   Changed "Extend Time" text to "Extend".
+5.  **Plan View - "No tasks yet" Centering**: Ensured the "No tasks yet..." message in `TaskList.jsx` is correctly centered vertically and horizontally.
+6.  **Plan View - Stat Color**: Changed the bullet point color for "Total Planned" in daily stats to `bg-purple-500` for better visibility.
+7.  **Focus View - Break Timer**:
+    *   Corrected the text to show "BREAK IN PROGRESS" (was showing "FOCUS IN PROGRESS").
+    *   Changed the timer color during breaks to `text-emerald-400` for visual distinction.
+8.  **Focus View - "Extend" Button for Breaks**: Logic updated to allow extending breaks even while the break timer is running (if the setting is enabled).
+The prompt message was also updated for this context.
+9.  **Task List - Completed Task Duration**: Removed the strikethrough from the duration of completed tasks in `TaskItem.jsx`; only color changes now.
+10. **Timer Font Size**: Slightly decreased the main timer font (`00:00`) in the Focus view.
+11. **Navigation Padding**: Added slight left padding to side navigation buttons.

+**Scoring System Overhaul (`App.js`):**

+*   **Bonus Points Calculation**: Changed from a per-second-saved model to a percentage-based model.
+Bonus is now `percentageTimeSaved * MAX_TIME_SAVED_BONUS` (e.g., up to 10 points).
+*   This makes the bonus fairer across tasks of different estimated durations.

+**Focus Time Stat Enhancement (`App.js`):**

+*   The "Focus Time" in the header now accurately reflects the total accumulated time spent on completed tasks plus the time spent so far on the currently running task.
+It updates live.

+**ESLint Warning Fixes:**

+*   Resolved various `eslint` warnings across `App.js`, `src/components/ui/Card.jsx`, and `src/hooks/use-toast.js`, including:
+    *   Removing unused imports and variables.
+    *   Correcting `useCallback` dependency arrays.
+    *   Suppressing a `jsx-a11y/heading-has-content` warning for `CardTitle` where usage was correct.
+    *   Fixing `no-useless-escape` warnings in toast messages by ensuring correct template literal usage.
+    *   Corrected a `ReferenceError: Cannot access 'formatTime' before initialization` by moving helper function definitions.

 **Pending User Requests (for future implementation):**